 - 6.2.1 For each route segment, describe the grasslands that would be impacted by the proposed project.
 Include the following information in that description. - Type of grassland (prairie, pasture, old field, etc.) - Dominant species - Ownership (private versus public) - Use (agricultural, non-productive agricultural, recreation, natural area, etc.) - 6.2.2 Provide specific details for mitigating or minimizing construction impacts in and around grasslands. - 6.3.
 Identify any conservation easements that would be impacted by any aspect of the proposed project. - 6.4.
 Identify any work occurring in floodplains or flood-prone areas.
 Discuss if impacts to the floodplain have been evaluated, and how impacts to the floodplain will be avoided or minimized.
 Provide information on any discussions that have occurred with the applicable floodplain zoning authority, and how the project will comply with local floodplain ordinance(s).
-Invasive Species (Uplands and Wetlands) - 6.5.
-Invasive Species (Uplands and Wetlands) - 6.5.1 Describe areas where invasive species or disease-causing organisms have been observed or are a concern for the construction of the project main and associated facilities (e.g., invasive plants, oak wilt, emerald ash borer, etc.).
+Invasive Species (Uplands and Wetlands)

+6.5.
+Invasive Species (Uplands and Wetlands)

+- 6.5.1 Describe areas where invasive species or disease-causing organisms have been observed or are a concern for the construction of the project main and associated facilities (e.g., invasive plants, oak wilt, emerald ash borer, etc.).
 State if invasive species surveys have occurred or will be conducted.
-If invasive species surveys have been conducted, provide documentation showing where surveys occurred and locations of invasive species found, indicating which species.
+If invasive species surveys have been conducted, provide documentation showing where surveys occurred and locations of invasive species found, indicating which species. - 6.5.2.
+Describe mitigation methods that would be used to prevent the introduction and the spread of invasive plants or disease-causing organisms and comply with Wis.
+Admin.
+Code ch.
+NR 40, such as cleaning of machinery, etc.

-11 Grasslands definition adopted from Wiscland 2 Land Cover User Guide 2016 accessed at: https://p.widencdn.net/8ghipa/Wiscland 2 User Guide September 2016
+11 Grasslands definition adopted from Wiscland 2 Land Cover User Guide 2016 accessed at: https://p.widencdn.net/8ghipa/Wiscland_2_User_Guide_September_2016